 - Irish for Pre-School Services 5N2005 – Use Irish to children in Early Years and Care Settings in an enjoyable, meaningful, natural and worthwhile way.
 An Ghaeilge a chur ar fáil de pháistí i ngrúpaí súgartha nó i seirbhísí eile ar bhealach taitneamhach, tuisceanach, nádurtha Fiúntach

 Leaving Certificate.
 Mature students are exempt from Leaving Certificate requirement.
 All applicants are interviewed and garda vetted.
 Police clearance is required for non-Irish nationals.
+An offer of a place is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 - Childcare seminars and conferences